Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Oracle Complexity

 \section{Oracle Complexity}

-This section turns the Fisher-geometry mean-square bounds of Section~\ref{sec:rates} into an explicit \emph{oracle-complexity} guarantee for achieving $\varepsilon$-stationarity.
-The steps are standard---smoothness descent, averaged-gradient bound, martingale concentration \citep[cf.][Chapter~2]{nesterov2004introductory}---but we express the result in the natural Fisher dual norm and keep the statistical conditioning explicit.
+This section records a standard high-probability conversion of the Fisher-geometry mean-square bounds of Section~\ref{sec:rates} into an oracle-complexity guarantee for $\varepsilon$-stationarity in the Fisher dual norm.
+The proof is a textbook descent-lemma plus martingale concentration argument \citep[cf.][Ch.~2]{nesterov2004introductory,wainwright2019high}; the novelty is not the complexity theorem itself but the fact that, once the mini-batch covariance is identified as $b^{-1}F^\star$ (Theorem~\ref{thm:godambe-alignment}), the resulting constants read as intrinsic statistical quantities ($\kappa_F$, $d_{\mathrm{eff}}$) rather than as Euclidean conditioning.

 Throughout, we work locally near $\theta^\star$ and freeze the metric $F^\star := F(\theta^\star)\succ 0$ (for general losses, replace $F^\star$ by $G^\star(\theta^\star)$; see Remark~\ref{rem:complexity_godambe}).